Soneso/lumenshine-web-wallet/README.md

 A Vue.js project representing the Lumenshine Wallet by Soneso.
 It is a wallet for the Stellar network.
 It operates on the Stellar test net and uses our Lumenshine test server.

-We constantly deploy the current versions to http://demo.lumenshine.com
+Beta version available here: https://lumenshine.com

-Currently the project is alpha.
+Currently the project is beta.
 You can run the project on your local machine or on a test server.

 ## Build Setup - for local development